poojahooda22/cuberto-clone-nextjs/README.md

 [Next.js Doc]

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https/vereomnuiumltltap&tmentprd) fromthe creator of NeChek ooplomntcum
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https/vereomnuiumltltap&tmentprd) fromthe creator of Nehek ooplomntcum